 This disease is highly preventable.
 There are a wide variety of heartworm preventative available from your veterinarian.
 There are tablets, topicals and even injectable preventatives that are very inexpensive and easy to use.
 You and your dog’s veterinarian should decide which preventative is best for you and your dog.
 Since no preventative offers 100% protection, there are also safeguards to take at home to prevent heartworm disease from infecting your dog.

 Keeping the area around your home tidy and free of dead brush and standing water is a good preventative.
 This is a common sense checklist to go over routinely throughout the mosquito active months that will ensure you and your dog get fewer mosquito bites.
-Contacting a licensed professional to apply a barrier spray is an excellent preventative tool to discourage mosquito activity in your lawn.
+Contacting a licensed professional to apply a barrier treatment is an excellent preventative tool to discourage mosquito activity in your lawn.
 Your local Mosquito Squad technician can meet with you to plan a mosquito free season for you and man’s best friend.
 Contact Mosquito squad today to make you and your pooch happy.